magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 > NOTE 6: at the moment we do not care about the CLJS definition of
 > `url?` predicate.

 Keep going on with the corner cases coverage.
-Next stop is `test-digit?`.
+Next stop is `test-digit?`:

 ```clj
 (deftest test-digits?